-Terms and Condition of appointment of Independent Director
+Terms and Condition of Independent Director

 Vigil Mechanism Policy

-Policy for Procedure of Inquiry in Case of Leak of Unpublished Price SensitiveInformation ("UPSI") The Company's Policy on Directors' appointmentremuneration and other matters providedin Section 178(3) of the Companies Act 2013 formspart of Nomination and Remuneration Policy.
+Policy for Procedure of Inquiry in Case of Leak of Unpublished Price SensitiveInformation ("UPSI") The Company's Policy on Directors' appointmentremuneration and other matters provided in Section 178(3) of the Companies Act 2013 formspart of Nomination and Remuneration Policy.

-| ||For and on behalf of the Board of Directors of IRIS Business Services Limited || |
+| ||For and on behalf of Board of Directors of IRIS Business Services Limited || |

 |Swaminathan Subramaniam ||Deepta Rangarajan ||Balachandran Krishnan |

-|Date: 30th May 2018 ||Whole Time Director & CEO ||Whole Time Director ||Whole Time Director & CFO |
+|Whole Time Director & CEO ||Whole Time Director ||Whole Time Director & CFO |